It is the branch of medicine related to men’s health, mainly male infertility and sexual dysfunction.

-- Sexual problems: which affect whether semen can enter a woman’s vagina for fertilization to occur (one in 100 infertile couples).
+- Sexual problems affect whether semen can enter a woman’s vagina for fertilization (one in 100 infertile couples).

-- Low levels of hormones produced in the pituitary gland: which act on the testicles (one in 100 infertile men).
+- Low hormones are produced in the pituitary gland: which acts on the testicles (one in 100 infertile men).

 Known causes of male infertility

 Problems related to sperm production: